Cisco-Talos/clamav-documentation/src/manual/Usage/Configuration.md

 man clamd.conf
 ```

+### Other clamd.conf settings

+If your `clamd.conf` was derived from the `clamd.conf.sample`, you should find many other options that are simply commented out.
+If not, seek out the `clamd.conf.sample` file, or on Linux/Unix systems run `man clamd.conf`.

+Take the time to look through the options.
+You can enable the sample options by deleting the `#` comment characters.

+Some popular options to enable include:

+* `LogTime`
+* `LogClean`
+* `LogRotate`
+* `User`
+* `ScanOnAccess`
+  * `OnAccessIncludePath`
+  * `OnAccessExcludePath`
+  * `OnAccessPrevention`

 ### On-Access Scanning

 You can configure On-Access Scanning through `clamd.conf`.
-Configuration for On-Access Scanning starts at *line 613* in `clamd.conf.sample".
+Configuration for On-Access Scanning starts in the second half of `clamd.conf.sample` starting with "On-access Scan Settings".
 All options are grouped acording to use and roughly ordered by importance in those groupings.
 Please carefully read the explanation of each option to see if it might be of use to you.

 Also read the [on-access](../OnAccess.md) section of the Usage manual for further details on using On-Access Scanning.